Piggl3s/Anarch---Switch-homebrew/README.md

 Download the Anarch .nro to the switch folder on SD card and it should show up under homebrew apps/games (usually in the album/photo section)

-If you want to compile a fresh version you will need DevkitPro installed and the Switch SDL libraries.
+If you want to compile a fresh version you will need DevkitPro installed and Switch SDL libraries (pacman -S switch-portlibs).

 ```bash
   cd into the anarch folder